-- Notice #1 is sent after four (4) consecutive absences, followed by a phone call and a Counseling Form filled out. - Notice #2 is sent after seven (7) consecutive days absences, followed by a phone call and a Counseling Form filled out. - An actual dismissal notice is sent after fourteen (14) consecutive calendar days being absent from school.
+- Notice #1 is sent after four (4) consecutive absences, followed by a phone call and a Counseling Form filled out. - Notice #2 is sent after seven (7) consecutive days absences, followed by a phone call and a Counseling Form filled out. - In case, when a student informs the school over the phone or otherwise of their intention to return to school but does not return, the fourteen (14) consecutive calendar days count begins after the last contact between the school and the student. - An actual dismissal notice is sent after fourteen (14) consecutive calendar days being absent from school.